 The General Partner and the Advisor are each entitled to receive fees.
 The management fee and advisory fee are, in aggregate, equal to 2.0% per annum of the NAV of the Fund, calculated and payable monthly in arrears.
-These fees are recorded as Management Fee and Advisory Fee in the Statements of Comprehensive Income.
-At June 30, 2022, the management and advisory fees payable by the Fund were \$24,962 and \$1,314, respectively and are included in Accounts Payable and Accrued Liabilities.
-For the period ended June 30, 2022, management fees before the absorption of expenses amounted to \$0.2 million.
+These fees are recorded as Management Fee and Advisory Fee in the Statement of Comprehensive Income.
+At June 30, 2022, the management and advisory fees payable by the Fund were \$32,496 and \$1,710, respectively and are included in Accounts Payable and Accrued Liabilities.
 The General Partner also has a 0.01% beneficial interest in the Fund.
 The General Partner is reimbursed for reasonable costs related to maintaining the Fund and preparation and distribution of financial statements and other documents to the Limited Partners.
-The Advisor is entitled to a performance fee payable on the earlier of: (a) the business day prior to the date on which the assets of the Fund are exchanged on a tax-deferred basis for redeemable shares of one of the classes of Middlefield Mutual Funds Limited (the "Mutual Fund"), a mutual fund corporation; and (b) the business day immediately prior to the date of dissolution or termination (see Note 11) of the Fund ("Performance Fee Date"), equal to 20% of the amount that is equal to the product of: (i) the number of units outstanding on the Performance Fee Date; and (ii) the amount by which the NAV per unit on the Performance Fee Date and any distributions per unit paid during the period commencing on the date of the initial closing and ending on the Performance Fee Date exceeds, in the case of Class A Units, \$26.50, and in the case of the Class F Units, \$27.48, During the period ended June 30, 2022, agency fees paid to MCC amounted to \$nil (2021 - \$15,944).
+The Advisor is entitled to a performance fee payable on the earlier of: (a) the business day prior to the date on which the assets of the Fund are exchanged on a tax-deferred basis for redeemable shares of one of the classes of Middlefield Mutual Funds Limited (the "Mutual Fund"), a mutual fund corporation; and (b) the business day immediately prior to the date of dissolution or termination (see Note 11) of the Fund ("Performance Fee Date"), equal to 20% of the amount that is equal to the product of: (i) the number of units outstanding on the Performance Fee Date; and (ii) the amount by which the NAV per unit on the Performance Fee Date and any distributions per unit paid during the period commencing on the date of the initial closing and ending on the Performance Fee Date of Class A Units, \$26.50, and in the case of the Class F Units, \$27.48.
+During the period ended June 30, 2022, agency fees paid to MCC amounted to \$16,030.